Rebecca Staab

 Rebecca Staab is an American actress and beauty pageant titleholder.

 Early life

 Staab won the Miss Nebraska USA title and competed in the Miss USA 1980 pageant that year, where she placed in the Top 12.

-Acting career
+Career

-Staab made her television debut on Guiding Light in 1985 and appeared in several other shows over the years, including Beverly Hills 90210, The Wonder Years, Seinfeld, Dharma & Greg, Columbo, NCIS, The Mentalist, Desperate Housewives, Live Shot, Port Charles, and The Young and the Restless.
+Staab made her television debut on Guiding Light in 1985 and appeared in several other shows over the years, including Cheers, Beverly Hills, 90210, The Wonder Years, Seinfeld, Dharma & Greg, Columbo, NCIS, The Mentalist, Desperate Housewives, Live Shot, Port Charles, and The Young and the Restless.

-Staab has most recently been seen in several Hallmark Channel television films, and currently has a recurring role in their Chronicle Mysteries series.
+Staab has appeared in several Hallmark Channel television films and has a recurring role in the Chronicle Mysteries series.

 Personal life

-Since 2007, Staab has been in a relationship with longtime (2003–2020) soap opera actor William deVry.
+Staab has been in a relationship with soap opera actor William deVry since 2007.